27 Things I’m Not Buying in 2026

 New decor and knick‑knacks for every micro‑season

-Swapping out pillows, candles, ornaments, and tiny seasonal trinkets every few weeks can feel fun, but it builds up fast.
-Those items become classic clutter you don’t need, doing the same job as a few neutral pieces and personal touches that stay out all year without needing an entire storage bin per holiday.
+Swapping out pillows, candles, ornaments, and tiny seasonal trinkets every few weeks can feel fun, but it adds up fast.
+Those items often turn into clutter you do not really need, especially when a few neutral pieces and personal touches can make a home feel cozy year-round without needing a separate storage bin for every holiday.

 Board games and hobbies I don’t actually play